dfinity/candid/README.md

 This repository contains some of the implementations developed by DFINITY.

 * [Rust](rust/): A serialization library based on Serde, and a compiler for generating bindings for other languages.
 * [Motoko](https://github.com/dfinity/motoko): Compiler support for importing/export Candid files.
-The type mapping between Motoko and Candid is specified [here](https://github.com/dfinity/motoko/blob/master/design/IDL-Motoko.md).
+Also see the [Motoko-Candid type mapping specificatoin](https://github.com/dfinity/motoko/blob/master/design/IDL-Motoko.md).
 * [JavaScript](https://github.com/dfinity/agent-js/tree/main/packages/candid): We provide a library for serialization of native JavaScript values, and a visitor class for extending Candid for building generic tools such as UI and random testing.

 A list of community maintained Candid libraries: